springfall2008/batpred/docs/config-yml-settings.md

 ## Holiday mode

 When you go away you are likely to use less electric and so the previous load data will be quite pessimistic.
 Using the configuration item **input_number.predbat_holiday_days_left** in Home assistant you can set the number of full days that you will be away for (including today).
 The number will count down by 1 day at midnight until it gets back to zero.
 When holiday days left is non-zero holiday mode is active.

 When holiday mode is active the historical load data will be taken from yesterdays data (1 day ago) rather than from the **days_previous** setting in apps.yaml.
-This means Predbat will adjust more quickly to the new useage pattern.
+This means Predbat will adjust more quickly to the new usage pattern.

 If you have been away for a longer period of time (more than your normal days_previous setting) then obviously it's going to take longer for the historical data to catch up, you could then enable holiday more for another 7 days after your return.

 In summary: